AdobeDocs/experience-platform.en/help/edge/commands/configure/edgeconfigid.md

 ---
 # `edgeConfigId`

-The `edgeConfigId` property is a string that determines which datastream that you want to send data to.
+The `edgeConfigId` property is a string that determines which datastream in Adobe Experience Platform that you want to send data to.
 This property is required when sending data to Adobe.

 If you want to locate a datastream ID:

 1. Log in to [experience.adobe.com](https://experience.adobe.com) using your Adobe ID credentials.
 1. Navigate to **[!UICONTROL Data Collection]** > **[!UICONTROL Datastreams]**.
 1. Use the search field to locate the desired datastream, then click the [!UICONTROL Copy] icon ![Copy](../../assets/copy.png) next to the datastream ID.

+You can also click on the desired datastream name, and the datastream ID appears in the right column for you to copy.

 ## Datastream ID in the Web SDK extension